amitibo/cameranetwork/Image_pipeline.md

 1. [ProjectGrid()](https://github.com/Addalin/cameranetwork/blob/fa7d2b2f29d5217cdc2b216ae55d147393e9db0d/CameraNetwork/image_utils.py#L615-L645) - Projecting the 3D grid of the interest volume, onto image plane.
 Which uses ecef2ned in [projectECEF()](https://github.com/Addalin/cameranetwork/blob/c69dda2adc041dc2dc98660b34e57769213f23a9/CameraNetwork/gui/main.py#L881-L933).
 The 3D NED grid is of size 12 X 12 X 10 [km^3], having 81 X 81 X 121 voxels, each voxel size is of 150 X 150 X 100 [m^3].
-The grid is projected to a 2d grid, shown as red dots on image plane).
+The 3D grid is projected to a 2D grid on the image plane, shown as red dots on image plane).
 This is done when choosing: `View settings`-->`Widgets`--> `show grid`.

 // TODO : add snapshots of the 3d view and image with red dotted grid.

 This method is also being used when computing the [space carve](https://github.com/Addalin/cameranetwork/blob/fa7d2b2f29d5217cdc2b216ae55d147393e9db0d/CameraNetwork/image_utils.py#L738-L810) score per each view.
 This is done when choosing in the map view `Space carving`-->`Show space carving`.

 // TODO : add snapshots of the map with the space carving.

 Another usage of this method is when applying [Update LOS](https://github.com/Addalin/cameranetwork/blob/c69dda2adc041dc2dc98660b34e57769213f23a9/CameraNetwork/gui/main.py#L620-L667).
 Ths function converts the  also uses
 LOS of a single image to the epipolar lines on all other images.

-// TODO : add snapshot of this optsion and how to get to it.
+// TODO : add snapshot of showing LOS and how to get to it.

+2. The main process [do_space_carving()](https://github.com/Addalin/cameranetwork/blob/c69dda2adc041dc2dc98660b34e57769213f23a9/CameraNetwork/gui/main.py#L317-L337) of the 3D grid, calls visual hall calculation, using a process pool.
+[calc_visual_hull()](https://github.com/Addalin/cameranetwork/blob/2583c47e52d937ba70c5d7f9293d970c0fcba428/CameraNetwork/image_utils.py#L655-L739) runs space carve per each view separately, and collects their results.

-2. [Space carving](https://github.com/Addalin/cameranetwork/blob/c69dda2adc041dc2dc98660b34e57769213f23a9/CameraNetwork/gui/main.py#L317-L337) - for the grid.  (// TODOL add snapshot and explantaion here.).
-Calls for space carve on each view separatly using proccess pool.
+(// TODOL add snapshot and explanation here.).

-[Space carving](https://github.com/Addalin/cameranetwork/blob/fa7d2b2f29d5217cdc2b216ae55d147393e9db0d/CameraNetwork/image_utils.py#L739-L810) - for each view, projecting the the 3d grid onto the image plane.
+[space_carve_view()](https://github.com/Addalin/cameranetwork/blob/fa7d2b2f29d5217cdc2b216ae55d147393e9db0d/CameraNetwork/image_utils.py#L739-L810), projects the the 3D grid onto the corresponding image plane.
-This process is done according to the no. of pertubations chosen by the user (// TODOL add snapshot and explantaion here.).
-At the end receiving mean of scores for the voxels that are seen from this view (a.k.a `grid_score`).
-The grid score is based on cloud score that is done on the 2D image.
+This process is done according to the number of perturbations chosen by the user.
+The final `grid_score` is the mean value throughout the perturbations, for the voxels that are seen from this view.

-[The cloud scoring](https://github.com/Addalin/cameranetwork/blob/c69dda2adc041dc2dc98660b34e57769213f23a9/CameraNetwork/gui/main.py#L936-L987) in the image plane is based on page 23 in Amit's thesis (Computation of cloud scores maps) ( cloud sore is caled `cloud_weights`)
+// TODOL add snapshot and explanation here.).

+The `grid score` is based on the `cloud_weights`.
+This is done at [_update_cloud_weights()](https://github.com/Addalin/cameranetwork/blob/c69dda2adc041dc2dc98660b34e57769213f23a9/CameraNetwork/gui/main.py#L936-L985), on the 2D image plane (see section *Computation of cloud scores maps*, p.23, Amit's Aides thesis).

-Then the grid level method, collects scores from all servers.
+Following that, [calc_visual_hull()](https://github.com/Addalin/cameranetwork/blob/2583c47e52d937ba70c5d7f9293d970c0fcba428/CameraNetwork/image_utils.py#L655-L739), collects scores from all servers/ subprocesses.

 ### TODO: Other issues to cover regarding image pipeline:
-1. Space curving - the transition from 2d and 3d.
-2. Calculate pixels phase function.?
+1. Calculate pixels phase function.?
-3. Intrinsic calibration.
+2. Intrinsic calibration.